Western Mass Brews: The People's Pint in Greenfield

+On this week's 'Western Mass Brews' we take a trip to Greenfield and visit The People's Pint.

-For two decades the People's Pint has been a place for locals in town and those across western Mass. to pull up a stool and have a drink or two.
+For two decades the The People's Pint has been a place for locals in Greenfield and those across western Mass. to pull up a stool and have a drink or two.

-"Greenfield is a really welcoming town and we are happy to be a community meeting space and a pub that has been here serving great food and beer for that long."

 Chris Sellers is the brewmaster behind the beers listed on the chalkboard.

-"I write the recipes, I clean the drains, I run around moving kegs all the fun activities involved in a small brewery," he tells us.
+"Greenfield is a really welcoming town and we are happy to be a community meeting space and a pub that has been here serving great food and beer for that long," said Sellers.

-With 12 taps the selection is a wide range.
-Today Chris is enjoying the Northfield a beer named after the town where their hops are grown and made with a particular hop called a nugget from Northstar Farms.
+With twelve taps the selection is a wide range.
+Their hops are grown and made with a particular hop called a nugget from Northstar Farms.

 "It really is super unique in a way that I couldn't get it from another hop.
-This is a really fascinating thing to work with so I built the beer around the hops instead of building it the other way," Chris adds.
+This is a really fascinating thing to work with so I built the beer around the hops instead of building it the other way," Sellers noted.

-And here at The People's Pint it’s great to work with other locals.

-"I get to work with the folks that grow the hops down the road that is something that is totally new for us unique and different," he explains.

-"We have everything from a barrel aged breakfast stout with cocoa nibs and coffee to a totally clean drinkable pilsner," says Chris.
+"We have everything from a barrel aged breakfast stout with cocoa nibs and coffee to a totally clean drinkable pilsner," Sellers continued.

 Each day bartenders come up with layered beers which have sparked other ideas.